SegiH/You2Me/README.md

 1. Client - A standalone version of this application which will present a download button for you to download the file to your computer or phone.
 2. Server - A server version of this application which will automatically move the audio file to a specified location on your media server instead of showing a download button.

+Docker build instructions: (This will do everything for you and let you run You2Me without setting up a web server yourself)

+1. Install Docker if it isn't installed already
+2. Go to the main You2Me folder in terminal
+3. Build a Docker image based on my script: sudo docker build docker/ -t you2me
+4. Run the Docker image: sudo docker run -dit -p 8080:80 you2me If you want to change the port that it runs on, change the first 8080 so for example 80:80 to access You2Me on port 80 (The second 80 after the colon is the internal port used and should ALWAYS be 80).
+5. Visit localhost in your browser.

 Build instruction:
 1. Download the source.